davidkimai/Godel-Escher-Bach-Hofstadter/README.md

 ## ⇌ License: A Self-Modifying Agreement ⇌

-This project is licensed under the MIT License with an additional recursive clause: any extensions of this code must maintain its self-referential nature.
+This project is licensed under the PolyForm License with an additional recursive clause: any extensions of this code must maintain its self-referential nature.
 See the LICENSE file for details.

 ---